 When we traveled to Australia for our Queensland road trip, we also spent 48 hours in Hong Kong in China.
-As I was researching the top things to do in Hong Kong for those two days, it quickly became clear that there were dozens of ways we could fill that time and so I needed to make some choices.
+As I was researching the top things to do in Hong Kong for those two days, it quickly became apparent that there were dozens of ways we could fill that time, so I needed to make some choices.

 Contents